-In this section, we present a non-linear channel equalization task that consists of the linear filter (\ref{EQ:linear_filter}) and the memoryless nonlinearity
+In this Section, we present a non-linear channel equalization task that consists of the linear filter (\ref{EQ:linear_filter}) and the memoryless nonlinearity

 At the receiver end of the channel, the signal is corrupted by white Gaussian noise and then observed as $y(n)$.
-The level of the noise was set to 15dB.
+The signal-to-noise ratio was set to 15 dB.
 The input signal that was fed to the channels had the form

-where $X(n)$ and $Y(n)$ are gaussian random variables.
+where $X(n)$ and $Y(n)$ are Gaussian random variables.

 The aim of a channel equalization task is to construct an inverse filter, which acts on the output $y(n)$ and reproduces the original input signal as close as possible.
 To this end, we apply the CSVR and DRC-SVR algorithms to a set of samples of the form